Twisted Knots and the Perturbed Alexander Invariant: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Ilya Kofman for suggesting improvements to an earlier draft of this paper.
-The author is also grateful to Dror Bar-Natan, Josh Greene, Roland van der Veen, Hans Boden, Abhijit Champanerkar and Dan Silver for encouraging and insightful conversations, and to seminar attendees at MIT and the CUNY Graduate Center for listening to talks on this project while it was a work in progress and giving feedback.
-This material is based upon work supported by the National Science Foundation under Award No.~2202704.
+The author would like to thank Ilya Kofman, Josh Greene and an anonymous referee for suggesting improvements to earlier drafts of this paper.
+The author is also grateful to Dror Bar-Natan, Roland van der Veen, Hans Boden, Abhijit Champanerkar and Dan Silver for encouraging and insightful conversations, and to seminar attendees at MIT and the CUNY Graduate Center for listening to talks on this project while it was a work in progress and giving feedback.

-\section{Background and Conventions}
+\section{Background and conventions}